 Gretchen Driskell, former Saline mayor and state representative, has announced she will make a third attempt to unseat U.S. Rep. Tim Walberg in Michigan’s 7th U.S. House District.

 Driskell, who previously challenged Walberg in 2016 and 2018, announced her candidacy Dec.
-4. Her entry into the race means a likely Democratic primary, as C.B.
-Smith of Saline launched his campaign in September.
+4.

 “I’m running for Congress because people here in Michigan think Washington is broken.
 We need someone who will work for us,” Driskell said on her campaign website.